katharinalisalin/demo-bug-template/docs/contributing/adding-a-translation.md

 ### Update supported languages

-TO DO MARTIN

-If, after checking the issue tracker, you have found that the missing translations for your language haven't been submitted by other users yet, you can add them by clicking the link that displays tthe number of missing t ranslations under each language in the [list of supported languages].
-This will redirect you to a new issue template that will be automatically filled with essential information and have highlighted fields that need to be adjusted by you.
+You noticed that your language hasn't been updated by other users yet?
+You are welcome to contribute and add any missing translations by clicking the link provided underneath each language in the [list of supported languages].
+This link will direct you to a new issue template that is pre-filled with all the necessary information.
+Any fields that can be adjusted will be highlighted for your convenience.

 [:material-translate-variant:&nbsp; Add missing translations][Update your translations]{ .md-button .md-button--primary }